Franz Maierhofer: Nazi career

 On 16 April 1927, Maierhofer joined the Nazi Party (membership number 59,524).
-He served as Bezirksleiter (District Leader) in Auerbach from 1927.
-He was named Deputy Gauleiter of the Upper Palatinate in November 1929 when Gauleiter Adolf Wagner was transferred to Greater Munich.
-As such, he administered the Gau until June 1930 when Edmund Heines came in as Acting Gauleiter.
-When Heines left to take up a staff position in the Sturmabteilung (SA) high command, Maierhofer was named Gauleiter of the Upper Palatinate on 15 November 1930.
-In September 1930, he was elected to the Reichstag from electoral constituency 25 (Lower Bavaria–Upper Palatinate) and served only one term until the next election in July 1932.
-In April 1931, he became the editor of a Nazi daily newspaper named Schaffendes Volk.
+As an early Party member, he was considered an Alte Kämpfer and was later awarded the Golden Party Badge.
+He served as Bezirksleiter (district leader) in Auerbach from 1927, and was a member of the Sturmabteilung (SA) from April 1927 to November 1929.
+In 1929, he was named Deputy Gauleiter of the Upper Palatinate, and when Gauleiter Adolf Wagner was transferred to Greater Munich in November, Maierhofer administered the Gau until June 1930 when Edmund Heines came in as acting Gauleiter.
+When Heines left to take up a staff position in the SA high command, Maierhofer was named Gauleiter of the Upper Palatinate on 15 November 1930.
+In September 1930, he was elected to the Reichstag from electoral constituency 25 (Lower Bavaria–Upper Palatinate) but served only one term until the next election in July 1932.
+In April 1931, he became the editor of a Nazi daily newspaper Schaffendes Volk (Working People).

 On the resignation of Otto Erbersdobler of the neighboring Gau of Lower Bavaria (Niederbayern) on 1 April 1932, Maierhofer was assigned the leadership of that jurisdiction in addition to his own.
-On 17 August the Gaue of Upper Palatinate and Lower Bavaria were formally merged and Maierhofer became Gauleiter of the newly named Gau Lower Bavaria-Upper Palatinate (Niederbayern-Oberpfalz).
+On 17 August, the Gaue of Upper Palatinate and Lower Bavaria were formally merged and Maierhofer became Gauleiter of the newly named Gau Lower Bavaria-Upper Palatinate (Niederbayern-Oberpfalz).
 However just several months later, the SA leadership of the Gau filed a complaint alleging that Maierhofer had not properly allocated money due to the SA.
 He was relieved of his office on 13 January 1933.
 On 19 January, his Gau was merged with Upper Franconia into Gau Bavarian-East March (Bayerische Ostmark) under the leadership of Hans Schemm, the Upper Franconian Gauleiter.

-In November 1933, Maierhofer joined the Schutzstaffel (SS) and held several staff positions between 1935 and 1937, including in the office of the Reichsführer-SS.
-On 20 April 1936 he attained the rank of SS-Obersturmbannführer.
-In 1937 he secured a position with the Bavarian State government as an advisor in the Ministry of Education and Culture.
+In November 1933, Maierhofer joined the Schutzstaffel (SS) and held several staff positions between 1935 and 1937, including on the staff of the Reichsführer-SS.
+On 20 April 1936, he attained the rank of SS-Obersturmbannführer and, in April 1938, he was assigned to the SS-Oberabschnitt "Süd" in Munich.
+In October 1937, he secured a position with the Bavarian state government as an advisor in the Ministry of Education and Culture under Adolf Wagner.
+He unsuccessfully sought to obtain a seat in the Reichstag at the elections of March 1936 and April 1938.